richardupright/TF-cronos/README.md

 		  master = "PROFILE_MASTER"
 	  }
   ```
-	When Terraform reads this file, he sees the variables declared but not initialized (no attributes are configured) so it will look for a .tfvars file to fill any variables it can.
 1. *terraform init* (you can execute the command as much as you want)
 1. *terraform plan*
 	* In this step, Terraform will make a comparison between the state and the resources created in the .tf files : the state refers to what Terraform knows from an environment (it's configuration).
 This means that Terraform will check what resources need to be created/updated/deleted.